 Difference Between Margin and Profit

-Both the margin and profit are the ways which help in evaluating the performance and health of the company wherein case of the margin the performance and health of the company are evaluated in the percentage term, whereas, in case of the profit, the performance and health of the company are evaluated in dollars.
+The difference between mrgin and profit are many despite both being the ways that help help in evaluating the performance and health of the company wherein in the case of the margin, the performance and health of the company are evaluated in the percentage term, whereas, in the case of the profit, the performance and health of the company are evaluated in dollars.

-One can either measure the performance in relative percentage terms or absolute dollar terms.
 There are various ways to check the health of an entity’s business operations.
-Both qualify to be measures that allow the management to track the operations under check.
+One can measure the performance in relative percentage or absolute dollar terms.
+Both qualify as measures that allow the management to track the operations under check.
 They tell a story that provides the management with actionable information.

 Margin vs. Profit Infographics